 I lead the ANU Justice and Technoscience Lab (JusTech), a collaboratory based at RegNet.
-JusTech brings together scholars from across Australia and the world to study regulatory strategies that advance more just and equitable approaches to the governance of science and technology.
+JusTech brings together scholars from across Australia and the world to advance more just and equitable regulatory approaches to the governance of science and technology.
 Working with colleagues and doctoral students, most of my ongoing research revolves around three projects:

 Biometric Technologies, Surveillance, and Social Assistance

 The pervasiveness of biometric data collection and authentication practices has sparked concerns around data security, individual privacy, and potential abuse by authorities.
 Despite these concerns, biometric technologies, as well as predictive algorithms and risk assessment models, are increasingly used as regulatory tools in the context of social assistance, often in the name of cost savings and fraud prevention.
 As emergent research suggests these technologies have negative consequences for social assistance recipients, we ask: how are these technologies informing experiences of regulation?
 What are their effects and implications for governance?
 Our case studies, supported by the ANU Futures Scheme, examine the UNHCR’s Biometric Identity Management System (BIMS) as well as humanitarian aid, migration management, and social welfare practices in Australia, India, and Lebanon, and the United Kingdom.

 Sociotechnical Navigation and Problem Solving during the COVID-19 Pandemic